Austrian State Treaty: Development

+After the Anschluss in 1938, Austria had generally been recognized as part of Nazi Germany.
+In 1943, however, the Allies agreed in the Declaration of Moscow that Austria would instead be regarded as the first victim of Nazi aggression—without denying Austria's role in Nazi crimes—and treated as a liberated and independent country after the war.

+In the immediate aftermath of World War II, the Allied occupation of Austria started on 27 April 1945 when Austria under Allied control claimed independence from Germany as a result of the Vienna Offensive.
+Austria was divided into four zones and jointly occupied by the United Kingdom, the Soviet Union, the United States, and France.
+Vienna was similarly subdivided, but the central district was collectively administered by the Allied Control Council.

+Whereas Germany was divided into East and West Germany in 1949, Austria remained under joint occupation of the Western Allies and the Soviet Union until 1955; its status became a controversial subject in the Cold War.
 First attempts to negotiate a treaty were made by the first post-war government.
 However, they failed because the Allies wanted to see a peace treaty with Germany first.
 A treaty became less likely with the development of the Cold War.
 However, Austria successfully held its part of Carinthia against the demands of a resurgent Federal People's Republic of Yugoslavia, even though the issue of potential reunification with South Tyrol, annexed by Italy from Austria-Hungary in 1919, was not addressed.

-The climate for negotiations improved with Joseph Stalin's death in 1953, and negotiations with the Soviet foreign minister, Molotov, secured the breakthrough in February 1955.
+The climate for negotiations improved with Joseph Stalin's death in 1953 and the warming of relations known as the Khrushchev Thaw.
+Negotiations with the Soviet foreign minister, Vyacheslav Molotov, secured the breakthrough in February 1955.

+After Austrian promises of perpetual neutrality, Austria was accorded full independence on 15 May 1955, and the last occupation troops left on 25 October that year.

 Important points in the treaty

 As well as general regulations and recognition of the Austrian state, the minority rights of the Slovene and Croat minorities were also expressly detailed.
 Anschluss (Austria's political union with Germany), as had happened in 1938, was forbidden (German recognition of Austria's sovereignty and independence and renunciation by Germany of territorial claims over Austria were later covered in general terms in the 1990 Treaty on the Final Settlement with Respect to Germany about existing borders, but not specifically).
 Nazi and fascist organisations were prohibited.

-Austrian neutrality is actually not in the original text of the treaty but was declared by parliament on 26 October 1955, after the last Allied troops were to leave Austria according to the treaty.